taocpp/taopq/doc/Parameter-Type-Conversion.md

 # Parameter Type Conversion

-When executing statements, you can pass any number of parameters after the statement itself to the `execute()`-method.
+When [executing statements](Statement.md), you can pass any number of parameters after the statement itself to the `execute()`-method.
 Each parameter then gets converted through the parameter traits class template into one or more positional parameters for the SQL statement.
-By default, the following C++ types are available for use as statement parameters.
+By default, the following C++ types are available for use as parameters.

 ## NULL